 Mass tooth-brushing event kicks off National Smile Month

-On Monday 15 May, at 11am, nurseries, schools and children’s centres across the city and county will take part in synchronised tooth-brushing to mark the start of the awareness-raising oral health campaign.
+At 11am, nurseries, schools and children’s centres across the city will take part in synchronised tooth-brushing to mark the start of the awareness-raising oral health campaign.

-“Brushing your teeth with a fluoride toothpaste, twice a day for two minutes, combined with a healthy diet is the best way to prevent tooth decay.
-The mass tooth-brushing session on 15 May will help us to share good practice.”
+“Brushing your teeth with a fluoride toothpaste, twice a day for two minutes, combined with a healthy diet and visiting the dentist regularly is the best way to prevent tooth decay.
+The mass tooth-brushing session on 14 May will help us to share good practice.”

-Further events will be held throughout the city and county to mark National Smile Month.
-These include ‘lift the lip’ sessions, being held at children’s centres, toddler groups and libraries.
+Further events will be held throughout the city to mark National Smile Month.
+These include ‘lift the lip’ sessions, being held at libraries, leisure centres and other community venues.

-At ‘Lift the Lip’ sessions, dentists will be attending to work with parents and carers to assess the risk of decay for children, give them personalised advice and information, and provide free toothbrushes and toothpaste.
+At ‘lift the lip’ sessions, dentists will be attending to work with parents and carers to assess the risk of tooth decay for children, give them personalised advice and information, and provide free toothbrushes and toothpaste.

 Tips on preventing tooth decay include:

 - Brush your teeth last thing at night and on at least one other occasion with a fluoride toothpaste

 - Cut down on how often you have sugary foods and drinks